ordogod/TheColor/README.md

 Allows user to enter a color in a chosen color space.
 Consists of a view for user input and a list of color spaces to choose from.

 All color input types are synchronized.
 If user enters a valid color through color input of color space X, then when switching to color space Y they will see the same color.
 If user clears input in any color input type, all color inputs are cleared.

-User can proceed with entered color by clicking "done" button on a keyboard.
-The outcome depends on the state of currently entered color (valid or not) and the place where a particular *Color Input* is located.
-In other words, the event-handling is client-specific.
+User can submit entered color by clicking "done" button on a keyboard.
+The outcome of this event is handled by the client (the place where particular *Color Input* is located.

 User can change a preferred type of color input on the *Settings* screen.
 The chosen type will become the first one in the list of available color input types.
 The chosen type will be selected on app launch.